donaldwuid/unreal_source_explained/main/rendering_resource.md

 So far, we know Unreal allocates various resources and use `FRenderResource`'s derived implementation to hold the resource reference.
 But, how does it pass resources from the material shader into the GPU?

-Recall in the [Rendering Basics](rendering.md) chapter that Unreal's material has lots of expressions.
-One expression can be a Texture Sample node.
+Recall in the [Rendering Basics](rendering.md) chapter that Unreal's material has lots of expressions, such as texture sample node.
 So the key question is, how does one expression relate to the resource?

 In `FUniformExpressionSet::FillUniformBuffer()`([link](https://github.com/EpicGames/UnrealEngine/blob/940eb3a4a629936395b5b5ef078792d8679f0cbf/Engine/Source/Runtime/Engine/Private/Materials/MaterialUniformExpressions.cpp#L435)), expressions' value is extracted and fill into `TempBuffer`.